 Your second day in San Sebastian will see you exploring the city further.
 Begin your day at one or two of the market halls in the city.
 Both the San Martín and La Bretxa markets are located in the city centre or old town and are a very good place to explore just how fresh Basque produce is!

-Then, head over to San Telmo Museum where you can learn more about the Basque history and culture.
+Then, head over to the San Telmo Museum where you can learn more about the Basque history and culture.
 The Basque people have a language and culture completely different to Spanish and French and it is fascinating to learn more about it.

 Now, wander out of the old town and along the Pasealeku Berria Promenade toward Gros and Zurriola Beach.
 Zurriola Beach is the main surfing beach of San Sebastian and it is a great place to watch the surfers catch some waves – or even go for a surf yourself!